Diocese of Columbus: 1900 to 1945

-On April 6, 1900, Henry K. Moeller, chancellor of the Archdiocese of Cincinnati, was appointed the third bishop of Columbus.
+In 1900, Henry K. Moeller of Cincinnati was appointed the third bishop of Columbus by Leo XIII.
 During his episcopacy, the diocesan debt was split among the parishes and nearly eliminated in three years and a diocesan synod was convened.
 Moeller also established missions, parishes, and schools to serve the increasing immigrant population of the Diocese.
 Moeller was appointed as the coadjutor bishop of Cincinnati by Pope Pius X in 1903.

-Moeller's replacement, James Hartley, was appointed bishop in 1903.
-During his tenure, Hartley oversaw a significant growth of the diocese In 1905, he erected his first parishes, Holy Rosary and St. Aloysius.
-In 1906, he retired the debt on St. Joseph Cathedral.
+Moeller's replacement, James Hartle of Columbus, was named bishop of Columbus by Pius X in 1903.
+Hartley oversaw a significant growth of the diocese.
+In 1905, he erected his first parishes, Holy Rosary and St. Aloysius.
+The following year, he retired the debt on St. Joseph Cathedral.
 Within the first five years of his episcopate, Hartley began or dedicated over 25 churches, schools, and chapels.
 During his tenure, the following institutions were established :